This is how 2 referees rated Ciaran:

 I disapprove of the traditional formulaic way in which standard textbook and GCSE/AS/A2 material present themselves to students.
 Repeatedly reading core texts book assess students' ability to retain knowledge and facts, but it does not help in maturing their writing or arguing skills.
 Rather, my students have a deeper appreciation of primary material and current historical opinion of topics, helping them to receive top marks.
 Subsequently, this avoids the pitfalls of writing a purely narrative essay.

-Tags: Oxford History tutor, Oxford GCSE History tutor, Oxford A-Level History tutor, Oxford University History tutor, Oxford Casual Learner History tutor
+Tags: Edinburgh History tutor, Edinburgh GCSE History tutor, Edinburgh A-Level History tutor, Edinburgh University History tutor, Edinburgh Casual Learner History tutor